-The WDNR maintains an active monitoring network for criteria pollutants (those with NAAQS).
+The WDNR maintains an active and fully-approved monitoring network for criteria pollutants .
 As provided for under s.
 285.11, Wis.
 Stats., public notice is provided at levels associated with the extent of the monitored problem ranging from an advisory to alert levels.
-The State of Wisconsin actively participates in regional air quality forecasts and EPA's AIRNOW air quality data outreach program.
+The State of Wisconsin actively participates in development of regional air quality forecasts and the U.S. EPA's AIRNow air quality data outreach program.
 The WDNR maintains an active multi-media outreach effort through a variety of partners to ensure adequate public notice of air quality and to advise the public of actions to reduce immediate exposure and improve air quality.
-Public notification is provided through the Department's website and through a contracted email subscription service (GovDelivery).
-Wisconsin is also an active member of LADCO (Lake Michigan Air Directors Consortium).
+Public notification is provided through the Department's website and through a contracted e-mail subscription service known as "GovDelivery".

-WDNR's satisfaction of the PSD and visibility requirements of this section have been previously addressed in the section addressing 110(a)(2)(C) and section 110(a)(2)(D).
-Insofar as those provisions satisfy the applicable requirements of those sections, WDNR intends the same provisions to satisfy the applicable requirements of section 110(a)(2)(J).
+The WDNR's satisfaction of the PSD and visibility requirements of this section have been previously addressed in the section addressing 110(a)(2)(C) and 110(a)(2)(D) requirements.
+Insofar as those provisions satisfy the applicable requirements of those sections, the WDNR intends the same provisions to satisfy the applicable requirements of Section 110(a)(2)(J).

-11. Section 110 (a)(2)(K): Air quality modeling/data

-"Each such plan shall [...] provide for-

-- (i) the performance of such air quality modeling as the administrator may prescribe for the purpose of predicting the effect on ambient air quality of any emissions of any pollutant for which the Administrator has established a national ambient air quality standard, and - (ii) the submission upon request, of data related to such air quality modeling to the Administrator."
+11. Section 110 (a)(2)(K): Air quality modeling/data "Each such plan shall [...] provide for- (i) the performance of such air quality modeling as the administrator may prescribe for the purpose of predicting the effect on ambient air quality of any emissions of any pollutant for which the Administrator has established a national ambient air quality standard, and

+(ii) the submission upon request, of data related to such air quality modeling to the Administrator."

-The WDNR has the authority and capability to perform source-oriented dispersion modeling of Pb emissions using models such as AERMOD.
+The WDNR has the authority and capability to perform source-oriented dispersion modeling of all criteria pollutants - including NO2, O3, and SO2 - using models such as AERMOD.
+The WDNR works with LADCO and the U.S. EPA to perform regional modeling of O3 and PM{2.5} precursors - including NO2 and SO2 - from consistent emissions inventory and meteorology platforms.
+This regional modeling supports SIP development for Wisconsin, nearby nonattainment areas, addresses interstate pollutant transport quantification, and supports visibility impact assessments.
 The WDNR requires source-specific modeling for PSD-NSR assessment and permitting for the construction of major and some minor sources.
 These authorities reside under ss.
 285.11, 285.13 and 285.60 - 285.69, Wis.
 Stats.